SdSingh10/womanium-project/README.md

 # Womanium Project
+The link to updated git repo is https://github.com/SdSingh10/Quantum-AI-for-Climate
 ## Overview

 This project is part of the Womanium Challenge and focuses on applying AI/ML and Quantum Computing techniques to solve complex computational problems related to climate change, particularly in analyzing global temperature anomalies.
 The project involves detailed analysis using the Global Surface Temperature dataset.